When Should I Quit ABA? A Thoughtful Guide for Families Making the Decision

 • Transition planning

-A Maryland family began ABA at 25 hours per week when their child was 4.
+A Maryland family began ABA at 25 hours per week when their child was 4 years old.
+By age 8, the child was verbally fluent, participating in general education, and independently completing homework.

 Instead of quitting abruptly, we: